It’s simple and easy to create an Aged Copper Paint Finish.

 Because, well, I just love to push things a bit further than is quite reasonable.

-And, because I know how awesome the Oxidized Patina Spray Wax is, and I couldn’t resist!
+And, because I know how awesome the Heirloom Traditions Wax: Oxidized Patina is, and I couldn’t resist!

-Note: The previous layer of Clear Spray Wax will allow you to add the Oxidized Patina Spray Wax and wipe it back easily, while protecting the underlying layers of pigment.
+Note: The previous layer of Clear Wax will allow you to add the Oxidized Patina Wax and wipe it back easily, while protecting the underlying layers of pigment.

 Have a damp rag handy!

-Pour a bit of Patina into your container, and paint a messy layer onto the details of the piece, concentrating on areas that have a fair amount of the Copper Mine finish:
+Pour a bit of Patina into your container, and paint a messy layer onto the details of the piece, concentrating on areas that have a fair amount of the Copper Sunset finish:

 Give the Patina a few moments to bind to the surface, and then wipe back with your damp rag, making sure to leave a generous amount of pigment in the nooks and crannies: